 New research from the University of Exeter and University College London has challenged claims that sitting for long periods increases the risk of an early death even if you are otherwise physically active.

 The study, which is published in the International Journal of Epidemiology, followed more than 5000 participants for 16 years (making it one of the longest follow-up studies in this area of research) and found that sitting, either at home or at work, is not associated with an increased risk of dying.

-These findings challenge previous research suggesting that the act of sitting itself causes harm even when people routinely walk a lot or do other exercise.
+These findings challenge previous research suggesting that the act of sitting itself causes harm even when people routinely walk a lot or do other exercises.
 Importantly, the findings contradict NHS recommendations which state that remaining seated for too long is bad for your health, regardless of how much exercise you do.

 Dr Melvyn Hillsdon from Sport and Health Sciences at the University of Exeter said: “Policy makers should be cautious in recommending a reduction in the time spent sitting without also promoting increased physical activity.”

 “Our study overturns current thinking on the health risks of sitting and indicates that the problem lies in the absence of movement rather than the time spent sitting itself.
 Any stationary posture where energy expenditure is low may be detrimental to health, be it sitting or standing.